-'My daughter has requested I write a letter saying she is injured in order to miss PE as she had lost her socks and I couldn’t afford to replace them (so I had asked her to tell the teacher and ask if she could borrow some from lost property).
-My daughter would rather have skipped PE (which she enjoys) than possibly be overheard by one of her peers and risk the embarrassment of being poor.' - Parent, February 2020
+'My daughter has requested I write a letter saying she is injured in order to miss PE as she had lost her socks and I couldn’t afford to replace them (so I had asked her to tell the teacher and ask if she could borrow some from lost property).'

 The right uniform policy, that puts affordability and best value at its core, has the potential to make lives easier for both children and parents.
 Yet one in eight families reported they had cut back on food and other essentials because of uniform costs.
 Our research also found that for low income families, these impacts were greater, with more than one in five such families reporting cutting back on food and other basics to pay for uniform.

 Many schools also require certain items to be branded or be bought from specific suppliers.
 Our data showed that two thirds of parents with children in secondary schools had to buy two or more items from a specific supplier, while more than half of primary school parents had to buy two or more items from a specific supplier.
 Where parents had to buy two or more items from a specified supplier, the average cost of primary school uniform was around 50% more expensive.

 Guidance to schools on how to set school uniform policy is clear that cost should be a top priority, noting that: 'When considering how the school uniform should be sourced, governing bodies should give highest priority to the consideration of cost and value for money for parents.'
 However, this guidance is not legally binding.